 Stop listening on Port 9090

-Let’s also limit the access to our Cockpit Web Interface.
-Because you could still just use the public IP address on port 9090 to access Cockpit.
-If you have used the servers internal IP address in Nginx Proxy Manager, you can now limit the access on this IP address.
+9090 to access Cockpit.
+If you have used the server’s internal IP address in Nginx Proxy Manager, you can now limit access to this IP address.
 So that only Nginx Proxy Manager and other internal servers are able to connect to our administrative interface.

 [Socket] ListenStream= ListenStream=<internal-ip-address>:9090 FreeBind=yes